 Criteria: 5 + years of service to the state of Georgia as a physician.
 This physician must have worked alongside a certified athletic trainer providing care for Georgia's athletes while graciously giving of their time and service.
 The GATA is proud to award him/her with Honorary Membership to the GATA as well as a commemorative plaque at the January Annual Symposium

 Nomination Procedures: In order to nominate a physician, three letters of recommendation are required.
 Two of these letters must come from NATABOC-certified or state-licensed athletic trainers who are GATA members detailing the physician's dedication to providing sports medicine coverage to the athletes of the state of Georgia including statements of personal character and specific contributions make the nominee an appropriate choice for this award.
 The third letter may come from another athletic trainer or from someone else (co-worker, administrator, etc).

-The nomination must be completed and accompany the letters of recommendation to the Chair of the GATA Honors and Awards Committee and postmarked by March 1 of each year.
+The nomination must be completed and accompany the letters of recommendation to the Chair of the GATA Honors and Awards Committee and postmarked by December 2, 2016.

 Induction into the Hall of Fame is the highest honor bestowed by the Georgia Athletic Trainers’ Association.
 The GATA invites its members to nominate eligible and deserving candidates for this prestigious distinction.

 Candidates will be reviewed based on their contribution to the GATA and the profession of athletic training.
 The nomination must originate from a GATA member and will be received and reviewed by the Honors and Awards committee and forwarded to the GATA Executive Committee who will decide if the nominee will be added to the Hall of Fame.

 The award will be presented at the luncheon of the GATA Awards Ceremony at the annual GATA Educational Symposium.

 1. 20 years membership in the GATA and/or the profession of athletic training.